-The Canada-Ontario Job Grant (COJG) is an Ontario government funding program that offers training grants to employers.
-Through the program, companies may receive non-repayable funding from the government to purchase third-party business training programs, including training for in-demand skillsets.
-Training is expected to improve the employability and value employees can provide; including new hires in these training sessions can also maximize your funding potential.
+The Canada-Ontario Job Grant (COJG) is an Ontario government funding program that offers training grants to eligible employers.
+Through the COJG program, companies may receive non-repayable grants from the provincial government to obtain third-party business training, including training for in-demand skillsets.
+Training must improve the employability and value of employees; including new hires in these training sessions can also maximize your funding potential.

-To access workforce development funding through COJG, employers must operate in Ontario and have adequate insurance during the training program.
-Training programs should lead to benefits for trainees, such as an improvement to their role or wage, or lead to employment in the case of a new hire who needs training to contribute effectively.
+To access training development funding through the COJG program, employers must operate in Ontario and have adequate insurance during the training program.
+Eligible training programs covered by COJG grants should lead to benefits for trainees, such as an improvement to their role or wage, or lead to employment in the case of a new hire who needs training to contribute effectively.
 Other eligibility criteria apply; continue reading to see if this Ontario training grant is suitable for your training plans.

 What is the Canada-Ontario Job Grant (COJG)?

-The Canada-Ontario Job Grant is a targeted initiative designed to help businesses deliver training programs that improve worker skills and employability.
-Training supported through this program is exclusive to third-party, purchased training programs where the trainer is not a member of the organization.
-Trainer, course, and some employee costs can be covered.
+The Canada-Ontario Job Grant (COJG) is a targeted provincial initiative in Ontario designed to help businesses deliver training programs that improve worker skills and employability.
+Training supported through this program is exclusive to third-party training programs where the trainer is not a member of the applicant organization.
+The training, trainer, the specific course(s), and eligible employee costs can be covered.

-Depending on the size of an applicant’s organization, it may be eligible for up to 50-83% of training costs.
-Funding scales to support smaller, team-wide, and consortium-based training.
+Depending on the size of an employer applicant’s organization, they may be eligible for up to 50-100% of training costs.
+COJG funding aims to support smaller, team-wide, and consortium-based training.

-Companies can access COJG workforce development funding up to twice per year; companies should consider using training grants every six months to maximize the amount of funding received for training.
-To learn more about how the program works, please read Mentor Works’ COJG overview blog.
+Ontario businesses can access COJG training development funding up to twice per year; companies should strongly consider using training grants every six months to maximize the amount of funding for hiring and training that they can receive on a yearly basis.

-To qualify for the Canada-Ontario Job Grant, applicants must be either an individual employer (for-profit or non-profit) or be an organization (industry association, training coordinator, employer consortium) applying on behalf of employers.
+To qualify for the Canada-Ontario Job Grant (COJG) funding program, applicants must be an individual employer (for-profit or non-profit) or organization (industry association, training coordinator, employer consortium, or First Nations Council) applying on behalf of employers.

-- Apply training to jobs that are offered in Ontario;
+- Apply for third-party training programs that are delivered in Ontario;

 Trainee Eligibility Criteria

-- A Canadian citizen, permanent resident or protected person;
+- Be a Canadian citizen, permanent resident, or protected person;

-- Not currently participating in any other full-time training or education (secondary or post-secondary); and
+- Not be a participant in any other full-time training or educational programs.

 What Training Programs Qualify for COJG Funding?

-The Canada-Ontario Job Grant offers support to qualified third-party training programs where there is a clear need for training.
-Companies should seek training programs that enable new business opportunities while improving the overall employability of workers.
+The Canada-Ontario Job Grant (COJG) program supports qualified third-party training programs where there is a clear need for training.
+Interested businesses should seek training programs that enable new business opportunities while improving the overall employability of workers.